viascience/zkpnft/README.md

 `docker build . -t zkp`

 `docker run -v $(pwd)/image:/hash_mechanism/image -it zkp bash`

+The previous command will exec you into the created Docker container.

 `python verification_hash.py '[6, 7, 9, 10, 12]' 1`